-Although the determination of whether we are a PFIC is made annually, if we are a PFIC for any taxable year in which you hold our ADSs or shares, you will generally be subject to the special tax rules described above for that year and for each subsequent year in which you hold the ADSs or shares (even if we do not qualify as a PFIC in any subsequent years).
-However, if we cease to be a PFIC, you can avoid the continuing impact of the PFIC rules by making a special election to recognize gain as if your ADSs or shares had been sold on the last day of the last taxable year during which we were a PFIC.
+Although the determination of whether we are a PFIC is made annually, if we are a PFIC for any taxable year in which you hold our ADSs or Class A ordinary shares, you will generally be subject to the special tax rules described above for that year and for each subsequent year in which you hold the ADSs or Class A ordinary shares (even if we do not qualify as a PFIC in any subsequent years).
+However, if we cease to be a PFIC, you can avoid the continuing impact of the PFIC rules by making a special election to recognize gain as if your ADSs or Class A ordinary shares had been sold on the last day of the last taxable year during which we were a PFIC.
 You are urged to consult your tax advisor about this election.

-In certain circumstances, in lieu of being subject to the special tax rules discussed above, you may make a mark-to-market election with respect to your ADSs or shares provided such ADSs or shares are treated as "marketable stock."
-The ADSs or shares generally will be treated as marketable stock if the ADSs or shares are "regularly traded" on a "qualified exchange or other market" (within the meaning of the applicable Treasury regulations).
+In certain circumstances, in lieu of being subject to the special tax rules discussed above, you may make a mark-to-market election with respect to your ADSs or Class A ordinary shares provided such ADSs or Class A ordinary shares are treated as "marketable stock."
+The ADSs or Class A ordinary shares generally will be treated as marketable stock if the ADSs or Class A ordinary shares are "regularly traded" on a "qualified exchange or other market" (within the meaning of the applicable U.S. Treasury regulations).
 Under current law, the mark-to-market election may be available to holders of ADSs because the ADSs are listed on the New York Stock Exchange, which constitutes a qualified exchange, although there can be no assurance that the ADSs will be "regularly traded" for purposes of the mark-to-market election.
-It should also be noted that it is intended that only the ADSs and not the shares will be listed on the New York Stock Exchange.
-Consequently, if you are a holder of shares that are not represented by ADSs, you generally will not be eligible to make a mark-to-market election.
+It should also be noted that only the ADSs and not the Class A ordinary shares are listed on the New York Stock Exchange.
+Consequently, if you are a holder of Class A ordinary shares that are not represented by ADSs, you generally will not be eligible to make a mark-to-market election.

 If you make an effective mark-to-market election, for each taxable year that we are a PFIC, you will include as ordinary income the excess of the fair market value of your ADSs at the end of the year over your adjusted basis in the ADSs.
 You will be entitled to deduct as an ordinary loss in each such year the excess of your adjusted basis in the ADSs over their fair market value at the end of the year, but only to the extent of the net amount previously included in income as a result of the mark-to-market election.
-If you make an effective mark-to-market election, any gain you recognize upon the sale or other disposition of your ADSs in a year that we are a PFIC will be treated as ordinary income and any loss will be treated as ordinary loss, but only to the extent of the net amount previously included in income as a result of the mark-to-market election.
+If you make an effective mark-to-market election, any gain you recognize upon the sale or other disposition of your ADSs in a year that we are a PFIC will be treated as ordinary income and any loss will be treated as ordinary loss, but such loss will only be treated as ordinary loss to the extent of the net amount previously included in income as a result of the mark-to-market election.